 Is Remarketing All About Advertising?

-It is easy to think that remarketing is all about following up on web traffic with highly targeted, relevant and strategically thought out Google Ads or Facebook ads.
-These tactics will likely be a major part of a good remarketing strategy however, there are other approaches that we can take.
+It is easy to think that remarketing is all about following up on web traffic with highly targeted, relevant, and strategically thought-out Google Ads or Facebook ads.
+These tactics will be a major part of a good remarketing strategy however, there are other approaches that we can take.

-In a cleverly thought out strategy to make sure their web shoppers didn’t leave anything behind, DKNY sent an email to shoppers within 30 minutes of them leaving their site, with a reminder of items they had not included in their shopping basket; a pretty smart, attentive and effective move to keep shoppers engaged, we think.
+In a cleverly thought-out strategy to make sure their web shoppers didn’t leave anything behind, DKNY sent an email to shoppers within 30 minutes of them leaving their site, with a reminder of items they had not included in their shopping basket; a smart, attentive, and effective move to keep shoppers engaged, we think.